ambelovsky/gosf/README.md

-# gosf
+# GoLang Socket.IO Framework (GOSF)
 GoLang SocketIO Framework or GOSF is an easy-to-use framework for developing SocketIO API's in GoLang.

+**Supports Socket.IO Version 2**

 An example server to help you get started can be found at [github.com/ambelovsky/gosf-sample-app](https://github.com/ambelovsky/gosf-sample-app).

 For an in-depth look at the API Framework, check us out at [gosf.io](http://gosf.io).